eylau-ucsd/ctf-sols/LakeCTF/KeyShare/writeup.md

 So basically in keyshare we are given an "oracle".

 The oracle starts by giving us `sk * P`, where `sk` is the secret key (an integer inside `GF(p)`) and `P` which encodes the flag we want to obtain.
 Then the oracle gives us 4 queries, in each query we can give it some point `P_k` and it will give us back the value `sk * P_k`.
+Our goal is to find `P`.

-From this premise, it's obvious that we want to solve for `sk` somehow.
+From this premise, it's obvious that we want to solve for `sk` somehow, and then "reverse" the multiplication of `sk` and `P`.
 But the `P`'s aren't integers - they're point on an elliptic curve (and thru another lens, a group element)!
 How do we solve this?

 Normally this wouldn't be breakable on a correct implementation.
 However, there is one flaw to the implementation - the server doesn't actually check whether the point you query to the oracle, is actually a point on the curve or not.
 This gives rise to something called the *invalid curve attack*.